revisit-studies/reVISit-studies.github.io/tutorials.md

 ### Container Component

 The container component is the odd one out.
 It doesn't render anything to the page, but it allows you to group components together, and to define the order in which they should be displayed.
 This is useful for grouping components into logical blocks.
 For example, you might have a training block, and then multiple trial blocks.
 Eventually, you will be able to use the container component to define skip logic and randomization, both of which are not yet implemented.

+For more detailed documentation on the container component, check out the [documentation](/typedoc/interfaces/ContainerComponent.html).

 ```
 trials1: {